taskcluster/generic-worker/README.md

                                             when each task starts.
 If it cannot free enough disk space, the worker will shut itself down.
                                             [default: 10240]
-          runTasksAsCurrentUser             If true, users will not be created for tasks, but the current OS user will be used.
-Useful if not an administrator, e.g. when running tests.
-Should not be used in production! [default: false]
           shutdownMachineOnInternalError    If true, if the worker encounters an unrecoverable error (such as not being able to write to a required file) it will shutdown the host